ryansheehy0/RS_Cheat_Sheets/Data_Structures/concrete_data_structures.md

 		- Ex: A bag is unordered.
 Cubby boxes are ordered.
 	- Sorted means that the ordering is arranged in a specific way.

+- Each data structure class should have 2 version.
+	- One with one template type `template <typename T>` and one with two template types `template <typename KeyType, typename DataType>`
+		- One used for structs/classes, the other for regular types.
+		- Maybe there's one way to do this.

 DataStructure: Iterators and overload ++ operator for traversals. bool allowDuplicates
    BinaryTree: traversal methods
       BinarySearchTree: insert/remove/search and rebalance